Master's in Supply Chain Management

 Data Management & Visualization (3 credits; elective)

-This course introduces data management structures and platforms, data governance, and collaborative data management practices, global production classification standards, information hierarchies and attributes, data analysis, procure to pay and information technology fundamentals for supply chain management.
+This course introduces data management structures and platforms, data governance and collaborative data management practices, global product classification standards, information hierarchies and attributes, data analysis, procure to pay and information technology fundamentals for supply chain management.
 Topics covered include data modeling, relational databases, data extraction, data queries, and reporting.

 Strategic Sourcing & Contracting (3 credits; required)

-This course teaches students how to execute a strategic sourcing plan.
-Students will learn about methods, techniques, and technology for strategic sourcing RFX events, contracting fundamentals and approaches, and supplier relationship management.
+This course teaches students how to develop and execute a Strategic Sourcing Plan.
+Students will learn about methods, techniques and technology for strategic sourcing RFX events, contracting fundamentals and approaches, and supplier relationship management.

 Negotiations (1.5 credits; elective)

 Effective negotiation is a key skill in supply chain management, impacting decisions such as order quantity, quality, service levels, total cost of ownership, and on-time delivery.
-Students will learn techniques and methods to prepare for negotiations and develop relationship management skills that improve negotiation outcomes.
-Concepts such as developing a plan for negotiations, defining roles, developing high gain and high-value questions, and demonstrating empathy and listening skills will be covered.
-Students will have the opportunity to practice via simulations and role-play exercises.
+Students will learn techniques and methods to prepare for negotiations and develop relationship management skills that improve their negotiation outcomes.
+Concepts such as developing a plan for negotiations, defining roles, developing high gain and high value questions, and demonstrating empathy and listening skills will be covered.
+Students will have the opportunity to practice via simulations and role play exercises.

 Logistics & Fulfillment Management